 Most freezers are frost-free, so defrosting is not an issue.
 For freezers that need defrosting, Mummaw suggests that you follow instructions in your use and care guide.

 How to properly load the freezer

 As you reload the freezer, allow for proper airflow by leaving space between the walls and the items, as well as between the items themselves.
 This will help food freeze properly and can reduce freezer burn, says Mummaw.
-If you’re using bins to organize like-products, use open-work containers like wire bins.
-The open sides and bottom will allow air flow.
+If you’re using bins to organize similar products, use open-work containers like wire bins.
+The open sides and bottom will allow airflow.